brokensound77/brokensound77/README.md

 ### Hi there 👋🏔️

 - 🌳 🪓 in the logging industry
-- 👷‍♂️ may or may not work for an organization producing rubber bands
+- 👷‍♂️ may or may not work for a rubber band production company

 Also, occasionally...
 - 👨‍💻 Security research and detection engineering